falkr/ttm4175/pages/unit-net1/preparation.md

 # Understanding IP Addresses

-The following video gives a short overview how IP addresses are used on our everyday lives whenever we use the Internet (watch the first 2min only).
+The following video gives a short overview on how IP addresses are used in our everyday lives whenever we use the Internet (the first 2min are sufficient).

 ---
 type: youtube